Library and Information Week - Roots of Democracy

 Library and Information Week celebrates the work that library and information workers do all around Australia.
 This year's theme 'Roots of Democracy' focuses on accessing and sharing information openly.

-Finding and Evaluating Open Access Materials
+Finding and Evaluating Resources

 When deciding on the content to use, especially scholarly resources, it is important that you look at the authority, objectivity, and purpose of the content.